Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 Use Starter Packs to easily build a list of follows around themes that interest you.
 Any user can create a Starter Pack, a list of up to 150 accounts that they curate and recommend on some topic.
 Follow all the accounts in a pack with a single click and/or browse to select individually.

-I made two packs:
+I made four packs:

 Gina Pieters’ thread tours through dozens of these packs from econ and related fields.
+Anna Goeddeke built a spreadsheet of econ starter packs.

 Prompt Bluesky’s excellent search function with “Starter Pack economics” or whatever else interests you to find more.
+This searchable Directory of Starter Packs has many but not all packs.

 Find accounts you follow on X that are also on Bluesky using the Chrome extension Sky Follower Bridge.
 Choose those you want to follow here.